hobbies for women in their 30s

 My favorite part of capturing pictures is the inspiration I get to capture.
 Every picture tells a story, and there is the freedom to create without limitations.

-Camping can be fun for getting close to your friends and family.
+Camping can be a great way to get close to your friends and family.
 It teaches you to rely on yourself and others, forcing you to learn new skills.

 It is also a great way to disconnect from your everyday life and be present with your surroundings.